'Reason To Believe' Brett Kavanaugh Discussed Mueller Probe With Trump's Law Firm, Source Tells 'Politico'

 In one of the most remarkable exchanges of Wednesday’s confirmation hearing for Donald Trump’s Supreme Court nominee Brett Kavanaugh, California Democratic Senator Kamala Harris grilled the nominee about whether he had ever discussed the Robert Mueller Russia investigation with a lawyer who represents Trump, as CNN reported.

-The line of questioning appeared to catch Kavanaugh off-guard, and raised questions over whether Harris any information about who Kavanaugh had spoken with.
-Kavanaugh did not answer Harris’s questions directly, and claimed that he could not remember if he had discussed the Mueller investigation with any lawyer working for Marc Kasowitz, Trump’s original lawyer in the Russia investigation who, as Inquisitr reported still represents Trump in a defamation lawsuit brought by former Apprentice contestant Summer Zervos.
+The line of questioning appeared to catch Kavanaugh off-guard and raised questions over whether Harris has any information about who Kavanaugh had spoken with.
+Kavanaugh did not answer Harris’ questions directly and claimed that he could not remember if he had discussed the Mueller investigation with any lawyer working for Marc Kasowitz, Trump’s original lawyer in the Russia investigation who, as Inquisitr reported, still represents Trump in a defamation lawsuit brought by former Apprentice contestant Summer Zervos.

 But Harris did not specify why she asked Kavanaugh about his possible discussions with lawyers representing Trump regarding the Mueller investigation, as Talking Points Memo noted, saying, “Kavanaugh looked utterly confused by Harris’ line of questioning.”

-A report by Politico late on Tuesday, however, gave a possible indication of what may have motivated Harris’s questions.
+A report by Politico late on Tuesday, however, gave a possible indication of what may have motivated Harris’ questions.

 “The only explanation for the back-and-forth came from a Democratic aide speaking on condition of anonymity, who said Wednesday night that some in the party ‘have reason to believe that a conversation happened and are continuing to pursue it,'” Politico reported.